alibagheri-98/Computer_Networks_Spring_22_Arshadi/README.md

 # Data_Networks_Spring_22_Arshadi

-In this repository, there is a data networks homework assignments that I created while serving as a teaching assistant for the Data Networks course instructed by Dr. Pakravan at Sharif University in the Spring of 2023.
+In this repository, there is a data networks homework assignments that I created while serving as a teaching assistant for the Computer Networks course instructed by Dr. Arshadi at Sharif University in the Spring of 2022.
 The topic of this assignment is Datalink Layer

 ## Course syllabus:
 - Introduction